The National Redemption Project 2023

 *Housing - meeting housing needs of those released

-*Health & Wellness - meeting medical care needs to those released
+*Health & Wellness / Ttauma / Root Based Therapeutics - meeting medical care needs to those released

-*Education - meeting educational needs for those released
+*Education / Workforce Development - meeting educational needs for those released

 *Life Skills & Employability Skills - meeting the life & employability skills of those released

-*Restoration of Civil Rights - assisting those released to obtain the restoration of their civil rights so that they can life as full citizens after they have paid their debt to society
+*Restoration of Civil & Social Rights - assisting those released to obtain the restoration of their civil rights so that they can live as full citizens after they have paid their debt to society

-Outreach Reentry Ministry, Inc. provides services to prisoners, ex-offenders and their family members.
+Outreach Reentry Ministry, Inc. / "The Redemption Project" provides services to prisoners, ex-offenders and their family members.
 Our programs provide support to those applicants for the development and implementation of comprehensive and collaborative reentry strategies specifically designed to increase public safety by reducing recidivism.

-Outreach Reentry Ministry, Inc. provides reentry services to individuals leaving incarceration (with a focus on individuals identified as being at medium to high risk to recidivism) including AA / NA programs, anger management, support for housing, education, employment and family relationships as well as and mental health treatment linkages, and therapy that addresses criminal thinking patterns.
+Outreach Reentry Ministry, Inc. / "The Redemption Project" provides reentry services to individuals leaving incarceration (with a focus on individuals identified as being at medium to high risk to recidivism) including AA / NA programs, anger management, support for housing, education, employment and family relationships as well as and mental health treatment linkages, and therapy that addresses criminal thinking patterns.

 * Preparation: Beginning 6 to 12 months prior to release.
 Volunteers focus on equipping the prisoners with the skills, education, and resources needed to make a successful transition to the outside world.